discoproject/disco/doc/py/modutil.rst

 or other package that is installed system-wide, it sends them to nodes so they can be used by the Disco worker process.

-Sometimes Disco fails to detect all required modules.
+Sometimes Disco may fail to detect all required modules.
 In this case, you can override the default value either by providing a list of requirements manually, or by generating the list semi-automatically using the functions in this module.